0x7183/common-cw-examples/send/README.md

-# Terra Deposit Starter Pack
+# Terra Send Starter Pack

 This is a simple template to send `UST` to another address via Smart Contract